stevehjohn/AoC/README.md

 ## Mental Notes to Self

 The `.encrypted` files, safe to push to GitHub, have to be deleted to be recreated from the `.clear` versions.
+Remember to set 'Copy if newer' after recreation of .encrypted file.